ChristopherJamesN/sports-news-feed/README.md

-# react-redux-nba-news-feed
+# Sports News Feed

-A web application built with a React-Redux frontend and a Rails backend that can be used to view and take notes on sports news.
+A web application built with a React-Redux frontend and a Rails backend that can be used to view sports news.
 Demo hosted on Google Cloud here: https://rails-news-feed-jt3432sekq-uc.a.run.app/.

 ## Installation